-The BBC have just begun filming on an all star adaptation of Agatha Christie’s famed play and short story Witness For The Prosecution.
+The BBC bring us an all star adaptation of Agatha Christie’s famed play and short story Witness For The Prosecution.
 The two-parter, previously filmed in 1957 by Billy Wilder with Marlene Deitrich starring, is from the same team who had such a success last Christmas with the Aidan Turner led Agatha Christie novel And Then There Were None.

 Leading the cast are Toby Jones, Andrea Riseborough and Kim Cattrall and the action takes us back to 1920’s London where murder, brutal and bloodthirsty, has stained the plush carpets of a handsome London townhouse.
 The victim is the glamorous and rich Emily French.